 [ Blended teas are a mix of tea leaf and tasty additions, such as rose petals, Bergamot oil & blossoms, and Jasmine flowers ]

 How the tea (or tisane) is processed makes all the difference.
-A bag of Lipton and top-quality loose leaf white tea selling for hundreds of £$€ per kilo could easily come from the same plant, just as Bells and Lagavulin whiskies are both made from barley and water.
-Factors include:
+A bag of Lipton and a top-quality loose leaf white tea selling for hundreds of dollars per kilo could easily come from the same plant, just as Bells and Lagavulin whiskies are both made from barley and water.

 Tea professionals have names for each leaf on the branch on the Camellia sinensis plant, with the youngest leaves (including the buds) being the most valuable.

 [ How tea plant leaves are graded when making black tea in India, Nepal, Tibet and Sri Lanka ]

-- If the tea has been fermented or not (fermentation creates pu’erh teas, which taste and smell like a wood-room or cellar or rotten log, in a good way.
+Fermentation creates pu’erh teas, which taste and smell like a wood-room or cellar or rotten log, in a good way.

 Steaming leads to a fresher, brinier taste which can almost be salty, while frying results in sweeter, more floral flavors.

 [ Chopping up the withered tea leaves to make very fine tea used for strong brews and teabags, as seen at the Kanan Devan Hills Plantation, Munnar, India ]

-- How the tea has been dried at the very end of the process, with some types being roasted to add a smoky flavor, like with many oolongs, the famous Russian Caravan black tea and our Roasty Toasty Yerba Mate.
+Some types of tea are roasted to add a smoky flavor, like with many oolongs, the famous Russian Caravan black tea and our Roasty Toasty Yerba Mate.